Indian Airlines Flight 421: Timeline

 On departing from Lahore, the hijackers demanded that Captain Mehta fly them to Bahrain.
 When Mehta refused - citing unfavorable flying conditions - the aircraft was diverted to Karachi where it landed.
-At Karachi, the hijackers allowed 2 women holding British passports to leave the aircraft.
+At Karachi, the hijackers allowed two women holding British passports to leave the aircraft.
 After sitting on the tarmac for an hour where it was further re-fueled, the aircraft took off and headed for Dubai.
 On approaching Dubai airport, the UAE authorities refused permission to land, switching off the runway lights as well as the radio beacon, in spite of Mehta's repeated pleas.
-By 5AM the next morning the aircraft was again facing dangerously low fuel levels and the flight crew made announcements asking all passengers to prepare for a water landing.
+By 5 AM the next morning, the aircraft was again facing dangerously low fuel levels and the flight crew made announcements asking all passengers to prepare for a water landing.
 When Mehta informed the UAE authorities of his plans to ditch the aircraft in the waters off Dubai, permission was finally given to land.
-The aircraft landed at 4:55AM local time with just 5 minutes of fuel left.
+The aircraft landed at 4:55 AM local time with just five minutes of fuel left.

 At 8 AM, UAE Defence Minister, Sheikh Mohammed Bin Rashid Al Maktoum, reached the airport's control tower and began negotiations with the hijackers.
-At 10:05AM, a white Mercedes car was sent to the aircraft and returned with one of the hijackers for face-to-face negotiations with Sheikh Rashid inside the airport terminal building.
-At 11:40AM, a van filled with food and water for the hostages was dispatched, but this was turned back by the hijackers.
-At 12:35PM, 2 ambulances were summoned to the aircraft when one of its passengers - K. Subrahmanyam, director of the Delhi-based Institute for Defence Studies and Analysis - complained that he required insulin injections for his diabetes.
+At 10:05 AM, a white Mercedes car was sent to the aircraft and returned with one of the hijackers for face-to-face negotiations with Sheikh Rashid inside the airport terminal building.
+At 11:40 AM, a van filled with food and water for the hostages was dispatched, but this was turned back by the hijackers.
+At 12:35 PM, two ambulances were summoned to the aircraft when one of its passengers - K. Subrahmanyam, director of the Delhi-based Institute for Defence Studies and Analysis - complained that he required insulin injections for his diabetes.
 Subrahmanyam and an accompanying hijacker returned to the aircraft after the insulin dose was administered inside one of the ambulances.

-At 1:45PM, after repeated requests from Sheikh Rashid, the hijackers finally allowed food and water to be brought on board for the hostages.
+At 1:45 PM, after repeated requests from Sheikh Rashid, the hijackers finally allowed food and water to be brought on board for the hostages.

-During negotiations with the UAE authorities, the hijackers demanded safe passage to the US as well as political asylum there.
+During negotiations with the UAE authorities, the hijackers demanded safe passage to the United States as well as political asylum there.
 The US Consul General in Dubai, David Stockwell, reached the airport during the negotiations but later announced that "Our position is very clear.
 If they go to the US, they will be arrested."
 At one point in the negotiations, the hijackers wanted to be flown to London and the authorities began to make plans for a refueling stop in Istanbul.